wizebit/WizeBit-Doc/README.md

 # Wize Protocol
 ### Nodes communicate by the means of messages.

-When a new node is run, it gets several nodes from a DNS seed, and sends them version message.
+When a new node is run mode, it gets several nodes from a DNS seed, and sends them version message.
 If node is not the central one, it must send version message to the central node to find out if its blockchain is outdated.

 Next message getblocks means “show me what blocks you have” (in Bitcoin, it’s more complex).
 Pay attention, it doesn’t say “give me all your blocks”, instead it requests a list of block hashes.